j-roblero/gallo/README.md

 ```php
   $config['config_split.config_split.local']['status'] = TRUE;
 ```
-That line allows the config split module to know that this is a local environment and it should use the config overrides.
+That line lets the config split module know that this is a local environment and should use the config overrides.

 ---